 The importance of project management tools

-Project management is critical for most organizations with both internal initiatives and external-facing projects for clients.
+Project management is critical for most organisations with both internal initiatives and external-facing projects for clients.
 In some sectors like engineering and construction, project management is at the heart of organisational DNA and culture.
 It is also very important for some departments; IT and Communication functions often deliver work in projects.
 Many companies also have advanced project management practices with a Project Management Office (PMO) and a layer of professional project managers.

 Why use online project management tools?